-Policy 2:063: Policy on Academic Promotion: If you are seeking promotion to Professor, this summary shall be a consolidated narrative of your activities in the three areas since your last promotion.
+Policy 2:063 Policy on Academic Promotion: If you are seeking promotion to Professor, this summary shall be a consolidated narrative of your activities in the three areas since your last promotion.
 Similarly, the expanded narratives will expand (with a reasonable level of detail) upon the information contained in your consolidated brief narrative summary.
 If it has been longer than five years since your last promotion at Austin Peay State University, include within all narratives, information pertaining to the most recent five years or since your last promotion (at the candidate's discretion).
 If it has been longer than five years since your last promotion at Austin Peay, you also have the option to include student evaluations only from the most recent five (5) years in your promotion e-dossier.

-- e.
-Narrative Description of Academic Assignment.
-Your narrative description should expand on the snapshot summary in d. above. - f.
+- 5. Narrative Description of Academic Assignment.
+Your narrative description should expand on the snapshot summary in d. above. - 6.
 Teaching Philosophy Statement.
 A summary of your teaching philosophy that is the equivalent of one (1) to two (2) pages when formatted as single-spaced text in a Word document.
-Your teaching philosophy may reflect changes from year to year. - g.
+Your teaching philosophy may reflect changes from year to year. - 7.
 Narrative Description of Scholarly and Creative Achievement, including evaluations by off-campus authorities in the relevant field.
-Your narrative description should expand on the summary offered in d. above. - h.
-Narrative Description of Professional Contributions and Activities, including evaluations by off-campus authorities in the relevant field.
-Your narrative description should expand on the summary offered in d. above. - i.
+Your narrative description should expand on the summary offered in d. above.

+- 8. Narrative Description of Professional Contributions and Activities, including evaluations by off-campus authorities in the relevant field.
+Your narrative description should expand on the summary offered in d. above. - 9.
 Peer Evaluations of Teaching.
 All summative reports from any peer evaluations shall be included in the e-dossier, and uploaded to the specific course in the Scheduled Teaching area of the e-dossier system.
 Previous peer evaluations should not be deleted from the e-dossier.
-Beginning in Fall 2023, faculty will need to follow the Enhanced Peer Review of Teaching section below for specific procedures for entry into their 2024-25 e-dossiers.
+Beginning in Fall 2023, faculty will need to follow the Enhanced Peer Review of Teaching section below for specific procedures for entry into their 2024-25 e-dossiers. - 10.
+All student evaluations of instruction since coming to APSU.
+Do not include evaluations of study-abroad classes, APSU 1000 classes, Winter Term, May Session summer courses, or classes not routinely evaluated by the University (such as independent studies, and individual instruction).